 photo by @savedalexis

-Bianca has studied with a diverse range of new music pedagogues, including Cat Lamb, Felipe Lara, Du Yun, Oscar Bettison, Sam Pluta, Bryan Jacobs, Inés Thiebaut, Anthony Green, Wang Lu, Mercedes Zavala, and Klaus Lang.
+Bianca has studied composition with a diverse range of new music pedagogues, including Cat Lamb, Felipe Lara, Du Yun, Oscar Bettison, Sam Pluta, Bryan Jacobs, Inés Thiebaut, Anthony Green, Wang Lu, Mercedes Zavala, and Klaus Lang.
 She had the opportunity to work with Yarn/Wire in June 2023 and recently collaborated with JACK Quartet in February.
 Her work was performed by members of Montreal-based ensembles Quasar and Paramirabo in June, and she had her LA premiere in August with the Brightwork Ensemble.